camptocamp/c2cgeoportal/doc/developer/build_release.rst

     git pull origin master
     git checkout -b <version>

-Go back on master:

-.. prompt:: bash

-    git checkout master

-Add the version in the doc generator by editing the ``core/src/doc/update_online.sh`` file and add the new ``<version>`` in the ``for VERSION in`` loop.

-Commit your changes:

-.. prompt:: bash

-    git add core/src/doc/update_online.sh
-    git commit -m "Generate documentation for version <version>"

 Push your changes:

 .. prompt:: bash

-    git push origin master
     git push origin <version>

 Then continue by creating the release.